TACDMPC/TACDMPC/README.md

 ---

 ## Testing

-After installing the development extras (`pip install -e .[dev]`), you can run the test suite using `pytest`.
+NOTE THE TEST REFER TO AN OLD VERSION NOT WORKING ANYMORE After installing the development extras (`pip install -e .[dev]`), you can run the test suite using `pytest`.
 The tests verify gradient propagation and numerical consistency of the differentiable MPC layer.

 ```bash